Hausdorff dimension in graph matchbox manifolds: Application: graph matchbox manifolds

 for some $K' >0$. \end{enumerate}

 Now consider the space of pointed trees $X_n$, associated to the Cayley graph of a free group $F_n$, $n \geq 2$, with the ball metric $d_n$.
-Recall \cite{Ghys1999,ALM2009a,Blanc2001,LozanoLukina2012,Lukina2012} that the pseudogroup dynamical system $(X_n,d_n,\G_n)$, $n \geq 2$, can be suspended to produce a lamination $\fM_n$ with leaves of dimension $2$ or, by a small modification of the theorem below, $k > 2$.
+Recall \cite{Ghys1999,ALM2009a,Blanc2001,LozanoLukina2012,Lukina2012} that the pseudogroup dynamical system $(X_n,d_n,\G_n)$, $n \geq 2$, can be suspended to produce a lamination $\fM_n$ with leaves of dimension $2$ as in the following theorem.

 \begin{thm}\cite{Ghys1999} Let $F_n$ be a free group on $n \geq 2$ generators, and $(X_n,d_n)$ be the corresponding space of pointed trees with the action of a pseudogroup $\G_n$.
 Then there exists a compact metric space $\fM_n$, and a finite smooth foliated atlas $\cV = \{\phi_i:V_i \to U_i \times \fX_i\}_{1 \leq i \leq \nu}$, where $U_i \subset \mR^2$ is open, and $\fX_i$ is a Cantor set, with associated holonomy pseudogroup $\fP$, such that the following holds. \begin{enumerate} \item The leaves of $\fM_n$ are Riemann surfaces. \item There is a homeomorphism onto its image